Division Of Marital Assets When One Or Both Spouses Are In The Military

 We look forward to learning more about you as you face a divorce that includes military rules, procedures and assets.

-Complete our online form or call Clement Law Center at 253-357-5395 to schedule a free consultation at our office in Federal Way, Seattle or Bellevue.
+Complete our online form or call Clement Law Center at 253-357-5395 to schedule a consultation at our office in Federal Way, Seattle or Bellevue.
 We gladly offer phone and video conference meetings, too.
 We represent clients from Pierce and King counties, Kirkland and the entire Seattle metro area.